 FLL Teams meet weekly, for 2 hours at the Studio.
 These practices will enable kids to participate in a full range of skills including preparation, design-thinking, strategy, robotics, programming, engineering, team-building activities, graphic design, web design, and more.

 FLL fee per team member is $500, but you can make monthly payments of $100.
-This fee covers weekly practices from Aug 26th – Dec 17th.
+This fee covers weekly practices from Aug 5th until the end of 2018.
 If we pass state and/or national qualifications, there would be an additional $30/wk for practices starting on the first week of January.